trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

-# 📊 Analyze User Churn & Retention of Flood It – A Mobile Game App Using SQL & Python
+# 📊 Analyze User Churn & Retention of Flood It!
+Using SQL & Python

 ## 📑 Table of Contents